This article was written by Tom Meyers, a DevOps engineer at Idalko.

 Here’s what I’m going to cover in this blog post:

-We all use computers on a daily basis.
+We all use computers daily.
 Most of you know about Microsoft Windows and Apple’s macOS.
 However, did you also know about GNU/Linux also referred to as Linux?
 This world is dominated by Windows with macOS being in second place, and far down the charts, we see Linux.

 What Exactly is an Operating System?